Learn about the different ways you can reset an Arduino board.

 AVR-based boards have an EEPROM, a non-volatile type of memory whose values are kept when the board is turned off.

-The EEPROM can be reset using the EEPROM.write()
+The EEPROM can be reset using the EEPROM.write() function to set all the bytes to 0.

 /*